vitor251093/resurrection-capsule/README.md

 The project has been done by now using Python, Flask and a Docker.
 The reason for using a Docker is because I'm testing Darkspore from macOS using a Wineskin wrapper, and with a Docker we can do that without messing with the local environment.
 In the future we can use a different method, but for now that one makes retrieving the request's arguments easy, and is compatible with Linux, macOS and Windows 10.
 Running without the Docker is also possible, but you will need to install the server requirements in your machine.

 ## Requirements
-In order to start using (or at this point, contributing) the fake server, you will need:
+In order to start using (or at this point, contributing) the local server, you will need:
 - A computer with Linux, MacOS or Windows 10;
 - The Docker application installed;
 - Darkspore installed (use Wine, or relatives, if you are in Linux/macOS).